 Coding your open-ended question

 Now that I have set my question, I can begin coding.
-Simply right-click the question once again and select Insert Variable(s) > Code Text > New Code Frame > Pick Any (Each response can be classified under multiple codes).
+Simply right-click the question once again and select Insert Variable(s) > Code Text > New Code Frame > Manual Categorization > Mutually Overlapping Categories.

 This then brings up the following coding screen:

 - On the right is where you build your code frame.
 If you right-click, it will bring up a context menu that allows you to add codes.
-There are other features too for renaming, adding subcodes and deleting codes.
-You use Add Code when you want to individually add codes one by one or Import/Export Code Names to paste or type in multiple codes at a time.
+There are other features too for renaming, adding subcodes, and deleting codes.
+You use Add Category when you want to individually add codes one by one or Import/Export Category Names to paste or type in multiple codes at a time.

 - Now select one or more code options that you wish to allocate these responses to on the right.

-- Press Complete to apply your coding selection.
+- Press Categorize as to apply your coding selection.